A life worth living

 How often do we hear about the suicide of a person and exclaim “He/she was the last person I thought would do this.
 He/ she was successful at work, was financially stable and had a family.
 Why then did he take such an extreme step?”
 Why indeed?
 Because we never looked beyond the window view to see whether this he/she was happy?
 We never bothered to find out what made that person’s life worthwhile.

 Why do people think of killing themselves after a broken love affair or a lost job opportunity or after a loss in business?
 Why do people kill themselves when they get an illness?
 Because we measure our life’s worth based on our value in the lives of others.
 If my lover leaves me that means I am not valuable enough so what is the point of living?
 If I can’t fulfill the needs of my family what right do I have to live?
-If I can’t live upto the expectations of my significant others my life has zero value.
+If I can’t live upto the expectations of the significant others, my life has zero value.
 My family is suffering because of me so it is better that I die.

 Is that what makes my life worth living?
 Is it really so selfish to live because I want to live and not because I have duties and roles to play?